In this article you will learn:

 Question: How do I know that a missing SPF record is responsible for mail not being delivered?

-Answer: Your e-mails end up in the recipient’s SPAM, or you receive an e-mail message about undeliverability mentioning rejection based on an incorrect or missing SPF record.
-If you send e-mails from the website via the mail() function, undeliverability can be either in the SPF record or in the missing or incorrect return path parameter.
+Answer: Your emails end up in the recipient’s SPAM, or you receive an undeliverability report mentioning an incorrect or missing SPF record.
+If you send emails from the website via the mail() function, undeliverability can be either in the SPF record or in a missing or incorrect return path parameter.

 Question: If I send emails from a subdomain, is it enough to have an SPF record on the main domain?